Augmentations are Sheaves: Augmentations are sheaves

 \subsection{Local calculations in the augmentation category}

 In this section, we determine the local augmentation categories for the line, crossing, left cusp, and right cusp diagrams.
+We define the isomorphisms $\mathfrak{h}$ to the corresponding local categories of $MC$ and study the compatibility with left and right restriction functors to $\equiv$, as in the diagram \eqref{eq:bigdiagram}.
 We conclude by proving that the presheaf of $\underline{\Aug}(\Lambda)$ is a sheaf when $\Lambda$ is a front diagram with base points at all right cusps.

 \begin{notation} Recall that if $\alg(T)$ is the Chekanov--Eliashberg algebra of a tangle $T$, and $\epsilon_1, \epsilon_2: \alg(T) \to \coeffs$ are two augmentations, then $\Hom_{\Aug}(\epsilon_1, \epsilon_2)$ is generated by symbols dual to the names of certain Reeb chords in the 2-copy; specifically those chords from $T$ (viewed as carrying $\epsilon_2$) to its pushoff in the positive Reeb direction (viewed as carrying $\epsilon_1$).